Is losing arm fat one of your top priorities?

 - Then, place your top hand flat on the floor right by your chest, (fingers pointing up toward your head).

-- From here, begin pressing your hand down to lift your upper body off the ground.
+- From here, begin pressing your hand down to extend the elbow and lift your upper body off the ground.

-- At the top, squeeze your tricep muscle and then slowly lower yourself back down.
+- At the top, squeeze your tricep muscle and slowly lower yourself.

 - Repeat on both sides.